Brianna1915403/code-name-story/README.md

 ```
 ### **Story 002**
 #### **Card:** As a user, I can filter stories by tags by checkbox selection.
+#### **Conversation** This filter will return all the stories containing the selected tag(s)
+#### **Conformity** Add a story with the tag “Romance” and another story with the tags “Romance” and “Horror”.
+Filter tags by “Romance”, both stories will show, filter tags by “Horror” and only the second story will appear.

 ```php
     //Inside Story.php Object.
     //Search By Individual Tag.